 The McGuinness Institute (formerly the Sustainable Future Institute) was founded in 2004.
 The Institute is a non-partisan think tank working towards a sustainable future, contributing strategic foresight through evidence-based research and policy analysis.
 Project 2058 is the Institute's flagship project which includes a research programme that aims to explore New Zealand's long-term future.
-In preparing this submission the Institute draws largely on the McGuinness Institute's overarching project, Project 2058, and in particular our work on Project Genetic Modification.
+In preparing this submission we drew largely on the Institute's overarching flagship project - Project 2058, - and in particular our work on Project Genetic Modification.
 The following is a list of research publications produced for Project Genetic Modification: